 This second scenario (ii) thus involves the expansion of the negative existential nn to replace the older ni in negating a modal form that is also distinct from the older one.
 It remains difficult to decide which of these potential paths of change was followed in the Egyptian case.

-Less systematically, one also finds the negation nn in constructions involving other verbal forms such as the Anterior sDm-n-f, but the reality behind the graphic reading is a matter of debate and this use in any case remains nonstandard.
+Less systematically, one also finds the negation nn in constructions involving other verbal forms, such as the Anterior sDm-n-f, but the reality behind the graphic reading is a matter of debate and this use in any case remains non-standard.
 It is also important to state that a large part of the Egyptian negative system involves neither locative nor verbal predicates but nominal predication, be it with classifying or identifying semantics.
 Only towards the end of the period known as Middle Egyptian does the form nn also extend to negate nominal predication in the strict sense, taking over another part of the former domain of the negation ni.
 In Late Egyptian, nn takes the graphic form bn.
 As such, it is attested more largely, while the domain of use of ni, which becomes graphically bw, is drastically reduced.
 Thus, bn can be said to become the standard negation in Later Egyptian, in association with the morph jwn# > Coptic IN.
-However, at this point in time, bn ha long ceased to function as a negative existential no new stage C can be observed.
+However, at this point in time, bn had long ceased to function as a negative existential; thus, no new stage C can be observed.
 The history of the combination bn…jwn# represents another kind of linguistic cycle typical of the renewal of negation that lies beyond the scope of the present contribution.

-2.5 Re-starting a cycle The rise of nn wn and the new type A
+2.5 Re-starting a cycle: The rise of nn wn and the new type A

-As stated by Veselinova (2016174),a NEC can be observed to re-start many times without being completed.
-In Earlier Egyptian, the same process seems to happen when the verb wnn appears again in a new construction after the negation nn used to express the existential negation alone
+As stated by Veselinova (2016:174), in various languages a NEC can be observed to re-start many times without being completed.
+In Earlier Egyptian, the same process seems to happen when the verb wnn appears again in a new construction after the negation nn, which used to express the existential negation alone:

 (39) Middle Egyptian (Egyptian [Afro-Asiatic], Egypt)